runcom/atomic-site/source/docs/os-updates.md

 ## Upgrading a Machine with rpm-ostree

-Simply invoke `rpm-ostree upgrade`.
+Simply invoke `atomic upgrade`.
 It checks the repository URL specified in `/ostree/repo/config` to check for an updated version.

 If a new version is found, it will first be downloaded, then deployed.